ronitkothari/ronitkothari/README.md

 I'm a **software developer** and a **tech enthusiast**.
-I love building things that solve real-world problems and make people's lives easier.
+I love building things that solve real-world problems and make people's lives easier!